felixbarten/Requirements-Engineering/_includes/content.md

 Non-verbal cues

-1. Nodding at the person.
+1.Nodding at the person.
 * Smiling
 * Be silent until the person starts talking again
-*

 These non-verbal cues were found in the thesis: Requirements Elicitation Technique by Nisha Jacob.